Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Early mornings are consistently the best time to see cherry blossoms without overwhelming crowds.
 Most parks open at sunrise or shortly after, and arriving between 7 AM and 9 AM gives you space to breathe.
 Afternoons get busy.
 Evenings are either very crowded (at illuminated spots like Meguro River) or empty (at parks without lighting).

 If you're here on national holidays, expect crowds everywhere.
-Golden Week (late April) is too late for most cherry trees, but peak bloom often overlaps with other spring holidays.
+Golden Week (late April) is typically too late for most cherry trees, but peak bloom sometimes overlaps with other spring holidays.

 Hanami Etiquette

-Flower viewing in Japan comes with some basic rules.
+Flower viewing in Japan comes with some basic expectations.
 Tarps are fine for hanami picnic setups, but clean up completely when you leave.
-No loud music in national garden spaces like Shinjuku Gyoen.
+Loud music isn't appropriate in national garden spaces like Shinjuku Gyoen.
 Don't shake the branches or pick blossoms.
 Stay on paths in crowded areas.

-Food stalls appear seasonally in Ueno Park, Sumida Park, and Yoyogi Park during peak bloom, but other locations require you to bring your own food.
-Alcohol is allowed in most public parks but not in national gardens.
-This is part of traditional cherry blossom viewing culture, so respect the rules at each location.
+Food stalls often appear in Ueno Park, Sumida Park, and Yoyogi Park during peak bloom, but other locations require you to bring your own food.
+Alcohol is generally allowed in most public parks but not in national gardens.
+Specific rules vary by location: check official park pages for current policies.

 Weather Backups